rizdaprasetya/mt-alt-doc/en/home.md

 <div class="my-card">

 ### &#9099; Mobile SDK
 Easily embed our Android and iOS Mobile SDK within your app to start accepting payments natively within the app.
 We provide the drop-in User Interface to accept payment using multiple methods supported by Midtrans.
 Check out this [video](https://www.youtube.com/watch?v+EefsTMXCscg) for the default SDK example.
+Just like Snap, but for native mobile platforms.
 </div>

 <div class="my-card">

 ### &#9099; Customize your own (Core API)
-Need to customize the payment flow or user interface to fit your business?
-We have Core API for your web, app, point of sales, and IoT (or any internet-capable device) to connect with us and start accepting payments.
+Need to customize the payment flow or user interface to fit your unique needs?
+We have Core API for your web, app, point of sales, IoT (or any internet-capable device) to connect with us and start accepting payments.
 Core API uses the familiar REST API standard with JSON-based payload.
 </div>

 <div class="my-card">